If you're new to epoxy resin, you're probably unfamiliar with the various terms often used when describing the coating steps of the crafting process.

-Let's get started.
+Let's get started!

 The three types of epoxy coating

-Epoxy seal coating
+Coat #1: Epoxy seal coats

 When you pour epoxy onto a surface like this, the epoxy will slowly seep into the material, attempting to fill these little voids until there's nowhere left to go, then it will settle on the surface itself.